 3- Check for Available Land Fills

-Since you cannot burn the pressure treated wood (due to the very toxic compounds it has), dumping them inside a landfill can be another good way to dispose them off safely.
+Since you cannot burn the pressure-treated wood (due to its very toxic compounds), dumping them inside a landfill can be another good way to dispose of them safely.

-They can help you know about the availability of any landfills near you where you can dump the toxic treated wood.
+For this, you will need to contact your local authorities, who can help you know about the availability of any landfills nearby to dump the toxic treated wood responsibly.

 4- Ask Your Trash Service to Clear

-Besides all these, selling the leftover at a cheaper price is also a great way for re purposing that old treated lumber wood.
+Selling the leftover at a lower price is also a great way to re-purposing that old treated lumber wood.

 The Bottom Line

-While you can easily stain the pressure-treated wooden deck in a DIY way, the stain may not last long if you do not follow the right procedure.
+While you can easily stain pressure-treated wooden surfaces in a DIY way, the stain may not last long if you apply the stain too soon without getting the chemicals absorbed, do not choose the right product, or do not follow the right procedure.

-If, however, your old deck is completely weathered it’s good to dispose of the wood safely and rebuild rather than staining.
+So, choose the best possible stain quality for pressure-treated wood and patiently complete the stain job.
+If, however, your old deck or fence is completely weathered, it’s good to dispose of the wood safely and rebuild rather than stain it.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.